The Dyke railway station: History

 The 1893 August Bank Holiday saw around 30,000 people flock to the Dyke, many of them brought by the railway.
 Operations continued until 1917 when, in the midst of the First World War, the line was closed as a wartime economy measure.
 Services recommenced in 1920 but lasted only a further eighteen years; the line closing in the face of increased competition from motor buses.

 The Southern Railway purchased a Sentinel-Cammell steam railcar in June 1933 for use on the branch.
 Although operationally successful, the single railcar was not large enough to meet the needs of the line.
 The railcar was transferred away in March 1936 and tried in other areas, but was withdrawn in 1940.

-The site today
+Preservation

 The station was demolished after closure and the site is occupied by a farm.
 Part of the trackbed of the line remained unused until 1988 when the "Dyke Railway Trail" was created.